The female condom is a device used for birth control. Like a male condom, it creates a barrier to prevent the sperm from getting to the egg.

 The female condom protects against pregnancy.
 It also protects against infections spread during sexual contact, including HIV.
 However, it is not thought to work as well as male condoms in protecting against STIs.

 The female condom is made of a thin, strong plastic called polyurethane.
-A newer version is made of a substance called nitrile.
+A newer version, which costs less, is made of a substance called nitrile.

-- The ring that is placed inside the vagina fits over the cervix, covering it with the rubber material.
+- The ring that is placed inside the vagina fits over the cervix and covers it with the rubber material.

 HOW EFFECTIVE IS IT?

 The female condom is about 75% - 82% effective with normal use.
 When used correctly all of the time, female condoms are 95% effective.

 Female condoms can fail for the same reasons as male condoms, including:

 - There is a tear in a condom.
 (This can occur before or during intercourse.)